 Although the Healey-badged ADO 51 was dead, the ADO 52 received production approval in the fall of 1966.
 It was slated for introduction the following year as a 1968 model, dubbed MGC.

-Many historians assume the MGC was just a B with the engine from the Austin-Healey 3000, but it was not that simple.
+Many historians assume the MGC was just an MGB with the engine from the Austin-Healey 3000, but it was not that simple.
 Although the MGC’s inline six had the same bore and stroke as the big Healey, it was essentially a new engine, similar (though not identical) to the one developed for the Austin 3-litre sedan.

 The main problem with the earlier C-series, which dated back to 1954, was its prodigious bulk.
 The big six was a sizable lump of iron weighing about 610 lb (277 kg) — more than a small-block Chevrolet V8.
 It was also considerably undersquare (the stroke exceeded the bore) and had only four main bearings.
 Syd Enever pushed for an extensive modernization of the C-series, including different bore and stroke dimensions, but BMC technical director Alec Issigonis overruled him on cost grounds.
-However, Issigonis did approve the development of a new seven-main-bearing crankshaft like the one in the Australian Blue Streak engines.
+However, Issigonis did approve the development of a new seven-main-bearing crankshaft.
 Engineers at BMC’s Coventry Engines Branch also redesigned the engine to reduce its exterior dimensions and take advantage of the latest thinwall casting techniques.

 Unfortunately, these efforts were not quite as successful as anticipated.
 Coventry Engines had hoped to bring the big six’s dry weight under 500 lb (227 kg), but even with all the changes, the engine still weighed a hefty 567 lb (257 kg), 209 lb (95 kg) more than the 1.8-liter (110 cu. in.)
 B-series four.
 The redesigned engine was a useful 1.75 inches (45 mm) shorter than its predecessor, but the six remained a tight squeeze for the MGB’s engine bay, especially since budget restrictions prohibited any alterations to the monocoque structure or the firewall.
 Even after pushing the radiator well forward and adding a deeper U-shaped front crossmember, the MGC’s hood had to be bulged to clear the six’s valve cover and a second, smaller bulge was needed to accommodate the carburetors.

-All of these changes made the MGC roughly 400 lb (180 kg) heavier than a comparable MGB and more than 20% more expensive to boot.
+All of these changes made the MGC roughly 400 lb (180 kg) heavier than a comparable MGB — and more than 20% more expensive to boot.
 Inevitably, the six-cylinder car also cost more to run than its four-cylinder sibling.
-Fuel consumption was around 10% higher and the big six made it a costly proposition in European nations that based vehicle taxes on engine displacement.
+Fuel consumption was around 10% higher and the big six made the MGC a costly proposition in European nations that based vehicle taxes on engine displacement.

 THE COLD SHOULDER